cloudflare/cloudflare-docs/content/rules/url-forwarding/bulk-redirects/reference/parameters.md

 ---
 pcx_content_type: reference
-title: URL Redirect parameters
+title: URL redirect parameters
 weight: 3
 ---

-# URL Redirect parameters
+# URL redirect parameters

-A URL Redirect has a source URL, a target URL, a status code, and some additional parameters that affect its URL matching behavior and runtime behavior.
+A URL redirect has a source URL, a target URL, a status code, and some additional parameters that affect its URL matching behavior and runtime behavior.

-The URL Redirect parameters are the following:
+The URL redirect parameters are the following:

 {{<definitions>}}